-To confirm the validity of the MGLM method we also conducted a random forest classification analysis as an alternative method of stock delineation.
-Using the ‘randomForest’ R package (Liaw & Weiner 2002), we again conducted three separate analyses, for the otolith chemistry data, otolith shape data and combined otolith chemistry and shape data.
-For each analysis we generated 5000 trees using all the variables in each dataset.
-At each split in the tree the number of variables was determined by the square root of total number of the variables in the analysis (number of variables at each split = 3 for the otolith chemistry data, 7 for the otolith shape data and 8 for the combined otolith chemistry and shape data; Breiman, 2001).
-To determine the classification accuracy of assigning fish to the correct collection site and therefore if the sites represented distinct populations, we calculated the average Out Of Bag (OOB, a cross validation method, Breiman, 2001) classification error.

 In order to move away from a hard P-value threshold, all statistical results in this paper are reported through the lens of ‘statistical clarity’ with exact P-values (Dushoff et al., 2019).
 The code and data used in these analysis is available at: https://github.com/HaydenSchilling/MGLMs-Otoliths

 Results

+3.1 Distance-based Assumptions and Analysis

+The dispersion test of equal variance between the samples from the three sites showed that there were significant differences in variance between sites for both the otolith chemistry data (F2,51 = 9.409, P < 0.001) and the combined chemistry and shape data (F2,51 = 9.277, P < 0.001).
+The assumption of equal variance therefore only satisfied for the shape only dataset (F2,51 = 0.420, P = 0.659).

+For the purpose of our demonstration we proceeded with all three sets of analyses (elemental data, shape data and combined elemental and shape data) but due to the assumption violations caused by the unequal variance between sites, only the shape data analysis should be considered reliable.

+Using the otolith shape data, the PERMANOVA showed strong evidence of differences between the three sites (F2,53 = 6.06, P < 0.001, Figure 4).
+Visualising the multivariate differences in the NMDS ordination reveals some separation between sites, driven by the Narora site while the Agra and Lucknow samples have considerable overlap (Figure 5, stress = 0.12).

+Using the otolith chemistry data, PERMANOVA showed strong differences between sites (F2,53 = 513.15, P < 0.001, Figure 6).
+Visualisation using the NMDS ordination showed large separation between the Agra site and the other sites along the NMDS 1 axis (Figure 5, stress = 0.01).
+The Narora site was heavily dispersed along the NMDS 2 axis with some samples overlapping the Lucknow site.

+When combined, the PERMANOVA again showed clear differences between sites (F2,53 = 511.76, P < 0.001).
+The separation in the NMDS ordinations was clearly driven by the differences in otolith chemistry with an almost identical pattern observed (Figure 5, stress = 0.01).

-3.1 MGLM Analyses
+3.2 MGLM Analyses

-Using 10 wavelets (63 wavelet coefficients), >99 % of otolith shape was explained (Figure 4) as opposed to the elliptical Fourier transformed coefficients which were only able to reproduce 95% of the shape.
 Using the wavelet coefficients, the MGLM analysis showed clear difference in otolith shape between all three sites (LR: 12.385, P < 0.001; Figure 4).

-Otolith chemistry was also clearly different between the three sites (LR = 7161, P < 0.001; Figure 5; Table 1).
-Large differences in mean concentration were observed for many elements with the Agra site having the highest concentrations of 10 of the 12 tested elements (Figure 5).
-The Narora site had the highest concentrations of the other two elements (Zinc & Magnesium; Figure 5).
-The Lucknow site showed the lowest concentrations of all elements (Figure 5).
+Otolith chemistry was also clearly different between the three sites (LR = 1105.8, P < 0.001; Figure 6; Table 1).
+Large differences in mean concentration were observed for many elements with the Agra site having the highest concentrations of 10 of the 12 tested elements (Figure 6).
+The Narora site had the highest concentrations of the other two elements (Zinc & Magnesium; Figure 6).
+The Lucknow site showed the lowest concentrations of all elements (Figure 6).